mothur/mothur.github.io/_wiki/unifrac.weighted.md

     mothur > unifrac.weighted(tree=abrecovery.paup.bnj, group=abrecovery.groups, distance=lt)

-### The *name* option

-The name parameter allows you to enter a namesfile with your tree.

-    mothur > unifrac.weighted(tree=abrecovery.paup.bnj, group=abrecovery.groups, name=abrecovery.names)

 ### The *count* option

 The [ count](/wiki/Count_File) file is similar to the name file in